 The top floor of the former police headquarters has been completely re-born as a dynamic workspace for the St. Catharines based lead generation software company.

 From the open-concept layout, to the energy efficient LED lighting, key-fob access, the 6th floor of 110 James is a prime example of cross-generational workplace design.
 This approach has managed to attract top talent from around the area with an engaging environment and a focus on company culture.

 “The modern workspace and amenity-rich office was a big incentive when I made my decision to join Clickback.
 Being part of a winning team right here in my hometown of St. Catharines is a dream come true” – Trevor Jones (Content Manager at Clickback)

 The workplace design strategies at Clickback aim to increase productivity, while at the same time allow departments and teams to meet and communicate effectively.
 This team-based design encourages employees to come together regularly to discuss fresh ideas and innovations.

-The newly renovated 6th floor of the Clickback Innovation Hub at 110 James Street.
+The newly renovated 6th floor of the Tech Hub at 110 James Street.

 The Upcoming State of the City Address

-At last year’s State of the City Address, Mayor Sendzik announced the purchase of 110 James, the old police services building by Clickback for their future offices and an innovation hub.
+At last year’s State of the City Address, Mayor Sendzik announced the purchase of 110 James, the old police services building by Clickback for their future offices and a Tech Accelerator.